godiard/help-activity/source/how_to_help.rst

 You can just write a page in simple text, perhaps with some explanatory pictures or screen-shots.
 Screen-shots are made in Sugar from the keyboard, by pressing the "Alt" key and 1.
 The page :doc:`/restructuredtext` gives some guidance on the features of the markup language we use.
 Do not be concerned with complex features, plain, simply written text will be of most use to new learners.

 You will have your own ideas about what you would like to change and contribute.
-Explaining anything, which you have struggled to learn, is likely to be of use to others, and seeing your work published gives quite a buzz!
+When you explain anything, which you have struggled to learn, it is likely to be of use to others.
+Seeing your work published gives quite a buzz!

 Here are a few exercises, which demonstrate making changes, and making pages.